johnperry-math/AoC2025/README.md

 Fun!
 My first attempt at Part 2 tried to track the timelines, but that quickly explodes, which makes sense, as my answer  is larger than 10^15 !!!

+With HAC:
+* The lack of "modern" Ada containers forced me to think more carefully about my solution to part 1, leading to a smarter solution, which I then back-ported to Ada.